The Dietitian Collective UK

 Vitamins & Supplements

-Evidence-based recommendations where clinically necessary to support digestive health and wellbeing.
+Optimise your health with evidence-based recommendations for supplements, to support your digestive health and wellbeing.

-Practical strategies to change eating habits and modify diet and lifestyle to reach weight goals.
+Practical strategies to change your eating habits, modify diet and improve lifestyle to better care for your body and wellbeing.

 ★★★★★